Article vet checked by Bought By Many's vet expert Dr. Sophie Bell.

 The best type of heating for a parrot is central heating.

-Types of heating to avoid are ones that produce smoke and fumes.
-If that’s the type of heating that you have it might be good to keep your bird in another room.
+Types of heating to avoid are ones that produce smoke and fumes, as birds have very sensitive respiratory tracts.
+In this case, it might be better to keep your bird in another room.

-Regardless of what heating you use, it is important to maintain a stable temperature in the room and monitor your bird.
-If it seems too pant and pull its wings away from its body then it might feel a little too hot.
+Regardless of your heating type, it is important to maintain a stable room temperature and monitor your bird.

 If it fluffs up, buries its beak in its neck and is crouching so its feathers cover its legs then it is perhaps feeling cold.